-Politics, Philosophy & Economics
+Politics, Philosophy and Economics

-Politics, Philosophy & Economics course is designed as a 31.5 credit honors level course that will take the students through a challenging and exhilarating ride, gaining an understanding of government, economics, and philosophy.
+Politics, Philosophy & Economics course is designed as an honors level course that will take the students through a challenging and exhilarating ride, gaining an understanding of government, economics, and philosophy.
 This course is designed to move students from passive bystanders to active, vibrant members of a citizenry.
 Taught by master teacher Adam Pruzan, this will be a dynamic and engaging course.
 Coursework will consist of reading, vibrant class discussion, and regular writing assignments.

 Students will read, discuss and be challenged by original documents, Ancient and English texts, and gain a thorough understanding of the foundations of the American political system and the system on which it is founded.
 Senate and legal briefs will be analyzed, critiqued, and put into the context of current events and where we currently find ourselves as a country.

 Because Politics, Philosophy & Economics is equivalent to that of an honors level course, students must be willing to set aside the time needed to study and prepare well to fully participate in the lecture and discussion this class will require.
-This class meets twice a week, with additional reading and assignments.
+This class meets two times a week, with additional reading and assignments.
 Difficult concepts are broken down and thoroughly discussed.
 This class will include lectures, discussion, class participation, and some written work.

 This is not your run-of-the-mill high school Government and Economics course.